 What I discovered took me back 120 years to the everyday life at the first police building on the site.
 There were keys and padlocks, and a broken horse tack brass buckle that was possibly the cause of a fall.
 I also found the remains of a doorknob from the original 1900 station residence, certain to have been turned by Ed and Ethel before they moved into the new residence.

 The really exciting find was a whistle (pictured).
-It was unearthed six inches below the surface by the corner of the current building.
+It was unearthed six inches below the surface near the corner of the current building.
 My inquiry to the Queensland Police Museum resulted in curator Lisa Jones confirming that it was an Air Raid Police whistle in use by police along with the rattle and gas mask during World War Two.
 Wow, what a find.
 I captured the moment of discovery on film.

 During the war, the states were given the responsibility of looking after internal security.
 As Japanese bombs fell on Australia, the police played an active role in soothing community fear over invasion and balancing the tensions between Australian and American troops.
 Brisbane was swamped by Americans, with around 80,000 stationed here at its peak.